USS Coronis: Post war history

 After the end of the War, Coronis returned to Okinawa 26 August to repair landing ships of the 5th Fleet.
 She also converted into a minecraft tender.
 She arrived in Wakayama Bay on 25 September to operate a boat pool, and service ships of the 5th Fleet carrying out occupation activities until 16 March 1946.
 After calling at Shanghai, China she sailed for Astoria, Oregon, arriving 2 May.
-Coronis was placed out of commission in reserve at Vancouver, Washington on 29 July 1946, and was struck from the Naval Vessel Register at a unknown date.
+Coronis was placed out of commission in reserve at Vancouver, Washington on 29 July 1946, and was struck from the Naval Vessel Register at an unknown date.

 Coronis was sold for commercial service in 1965 for Canadian Pacific Railways's British Columbia Coast Steamships.
 In 1966 the Coronis was converted into a RORO ferry with four sets of tracks and renamed MV Trailer Princess.
 She carried rail cars and semi-trailers between Vancouver Island and downtown Vancouver, British Columbia until her retirement in 1986.

 In 1986 she was sold to Helifor Industries Ltd. of Vancouver, British Columbia.
 In 2003 Trailer Princess was converted into an unpowered barge outfitted with a helicopter landing pad and refueling stations and used as a logging camp support platform.

 On 14 February 2022 a helicopter pilot reported the Trailer Princess to be listing.
 She later sank in Duncan Bay north of Campbell River, British Columbia.
 That year, the Canadian Coast Guard, working with the Campbell River First Nation (Wei Wai Kum), placed containment booms and absorbent materials around the vessel to prevent the release of fuels into the surrounding waters.
 The Canadian Coast Guard hired AMIX/Marine Recycling Corporation to remove the remaining fuels on board and re-float the barge in preparation for removal and scrapping.
 The cleanup and removal effort cost $4.7-million Canadian dollars.